spravo13/bwc/README.md

 GWC(GNU Web Crawler)
 ============

 A web crawler written in bash.
 Still in development, most files are unstable(run at your own risk).
+The dec-crawl is a completely seperate file in which these commands have nothing to do with.

 | Option | Description                 |
 | ------ | --------------------------- |